mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2020/network/edge/md/edge.md

 ### Providing these four services **closer to the customer** *reduces* the round-trip time for **certain requests**.
 - Salesforce Edge Network **delivers data quickly** using the Salesforce trusted infrastructure, which protects, uses, and processes data appropriately and in accordance with the law.

+### What is Edge Mobile and Edge V2?
+- Edge mobile is integrated into Salesforce1 mobile app and focusses on content delivery optimizations for mobile customers and has been live since Q2 2018
+- Edge V2 is for non mobile users